CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
+* Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons are being pressed

 * need to overhaul graphics classes or something because it's very clunky
    * the graphics drawing is already a performance bottleneck

 * Create an entity that contains a Gamepad instance?
 (For drawing mouse cursor and stuff)

+* Change Scene::draw to use a visitor that builds global transform instead of doing it in SceneObject?

 * make everything relative to in game units instead of pixels